qinxuqiang/xuqiangqin.github.io/_pages/about.md

 ---

-I am a final year graduate student at Indiana University at Bloomington.
-My advisor is Valery Lunts.
-Starting Fall 2020, I will be a postdoc at the University of North Carolina at Chapel Hill.
+I am a postdoctoral research associate at University of North Carolina at Chapel Hill.
+My mentor is Justin Sawon.

+I obtained my Ph.D from Indiana University at Bloomington.
+My advisor was Valery Lunts.

 My research interest is algebraic geometry, in particular derived categories, moduli space of sheaves and quiver representations.